Bonhoeffer (film): Historical inaccuracies

 The film portrays Bonhoeffer leading a jazz band in a Harlem nightclub and being physically assaulted in a racially charged incident.
 While Bonhoeffer did attend the Abyssinian Baptist Church during his time in New York and was influenced by African American spirituals, there is no evidence that he performed in jazz clubs or experienced such confrontations.
-These scenes appear to be fictionalized to emphasize his opposition to racism.

 The film portrays Martin Niemöller as initially privately, but not publicly, opposed to Nazism.
 In reality, he initially supported Adolf Hitler's rise to power.
 In the early 1930s, he sympathized with many Nazi ideas and supported radically right-wing political movements.
 Certain events are depicted out of their historical sequence.
 For instance, the film presents Martin Niemöller's famous post-war confession during the Nazi era, which is historically inaccurate.
-Such chronological liberties can mislead viewers about the actual timeline of events.

 The film suggests that the Confessing Church, under Bonhoeffer's leadership, operated as an underground resistance movement against the Nazis.
 In reality, while the Confessing Church opposed the Nazification of German Protestant churches, it was not a clandestine resistance group.
 Its primary focus was on maintaining theological integrity rather than orchestrating political resistance.

 A pivotal scene shows Bonhoeffer renouncing his pacifist beliefs, which suggests a complete abandonment of his commitment to nonviolence.
 Historically, Bonhoeffer grappled with the moral implications of resisting Hitler, but he did not categorically renounce his pacifism.
 He viewed participation in the resistance as a complex moral decision, acknowledging the ethical dilemmas involved.

 The film depicts Dietrich Bonhoeffer as a central figure in the conspiracies to assassinate Hitler, including scenes of him actively planning and discussing bomb plots.
 In reality, while Bonhoeffer was aware of and morally supported the resistance efforts, his direct involvement in assassination planning is not substantiated.
 His primary contributions were through his theological opposition to Nazism and his involvement in the Confessing Church.

 The film changes the location of where Bonhoeffer was hanged.
 In the film, he was hanged outside of an abandoned school, but in reality, he was hanged in the Flossenbürg concentration camp.
 He also was naked when hanged, something also changed in the film, which depicted him clothed.